CEO, Sonnar Interactive Ltd

 Challenging conventional thinking

-Since its inception, the Audio Game Hub has released eight audio mini games for both non-sighted and sighted users, and it continues to change the world of gaming.
+Since its inception, the Audio Game Hub has released 13 audio games for both non-sighted and sighted users, and it continues to change the world of gaming.

 “The Audio Game Hub couldn’t have been created without AUT’s support, and I appreciate the funding for app development we’ve received,” Jarek says.